Does RIBO administer the licensing exam?

 Can I write in person?

-Yes, in-person exams are only available through the Insurance Institute of Canada.
-Please visit the IIC website for more information regarding in-person exam availability.
+Yes, in-person exam are available through both of our exam providers.
+Please visit the IIC website or the IBAO website for more information regarding in-person exam availability.

 How do I request an accommodation?